joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 whose behavior, while not identical to that of a Turing machine, can compute the same things.
 We call such devices computers.

-It's important to understand exactly what the physical computer is.
-It is a device which has physical states, and whose physical states map onto the states of a Turing machine.
-The Turing machine is a mathematical abstraction, whereas the computer is a mapping of physical states onto that mathematical abstraction.
-We can, for example, make a correspondence between the voltage levels in a CPU register with the state of the Turing machine;
-likewise we can make a correspondence between the magnetic moments on the hard drive with the states of the Turing machine's ticker tape.
+A little more formally, we can define a computer to be a device which has physical states, and whose physical states map onto the states of a Turing machine.
+The Turing machine is a mathematical abstraction, whereas the computer is the instantiation of that abstraction in the physical world.
+We can, for example, make a correspondence between the voltage levels in a CPU register with the state of the Turing machine; likewise we can make a correspondence between the magnetic moments of sections of the hard drive with the states of the Turing machine's ticker tape.

 #### How accurate does a computer need to be?